Forensic Accounting Expert Witness Services for Litigants and Attorneys

 What is the difference between a consulting expert and a testifying expert?

-A consulting expert works behind the scenes to assist with analysis, strategy, and record review.
+A consulting expert works behind the scenes to assist with analysis, record review, and matter preparation.
 A testifying expert may provide disclosed opinions or testimony in deposition, mediation, arbitration, hearing, trial, settlement, or another decision-making setting.
 Some engagements begin as consulting matters and transition to testifying work as a case develops; the scope and role should be defined clearly at the outset.

 What records does a forensic accounting expert typically need?